APY Effective 3/1/2019*

 - 5 Banking Tips for Teens and Parents - These five steps highlight when to give your teen more financial freedoms, and calls out pitfalls before you find yourself trapped.

-- Financial Independence for Teens – Here's are a quick rundown of a few indicators that may help identify if your teen is ready.
+- Financial Independence for Teens - Here's a quick rundown of a few indicators that may help identify if your teen is ready for a checking account.

 *APY = Annual Percentage Yield; rates subject to change, fees may reduce earnings.
-An Early Saver account is required to establish membership.
-Balances $500.01 and above receive a rate of .10% APY.
+To open a checking account you must establish membership by opening an Early Saver account.
 See Account Disclosure for details.

 **Online Banking and eStatements are not available to anyone under 13 years old, eligibility and benefits subject to change.